micmejia/bible-dump/NKJV/Daniel/Dan 7.md

 "After this I saw in the night visions, and behold, a fourth beast, dreadful and terrible, exceedingly strong.
 It had huge iron teeth; it was devouring, breaking in pieces, and trampling the residue with its feet.
 It _was_ different from all the beasts that _were_ before it, and it had ten horns.

 ###### 8
 I was considering the horns, and there was another horn, a little one, coming up among them, before whom three of the first horns were plucked out by the roots.
-And there, in this horn, _were_ eyes like the eyes of a man, and a mouth speaking [^c]pompous words. ## Vision of the Ancient of Days
+And there, in this horn, _were_ eyes like the eyes of a man, and a mouth speaking pompous words. ## Vision of the Ancient of Days

 ###### 9
-"I watched till thrones were [^d]put in place, And the Ancient of Days was seated; His garment _was_ white as snow, And the hair of His head _was_ like pure wool.
+"I watched till thrones were put in place, And the Ancient of Days was seated; His garment _was_ white as snow, And the hair of His head _was_ like pure wool.
 His throne _was_ a fiery flame, Its wheels a burning fire;

 ###### 10
 A fiery stream issued And came forth from before Him.
 A thousand thousands ministered to Him; Ten thousand times ten thousand stood before Him.
-The [^e]court was seated, And the books were opened.
+The court was seated, And the books were opened.

 ###### 11
-"I watched then because of the sound of the [^f]pompous words which the horn was speaking; I watched till the beast was slain, and its body destroyed and given to the burning flame.
+"I watched then because of the sound of the pompous words which the horn was speaking; I watched till the beast was slain, and its body destroyed and given to the burning flame.

 ###### 12
 As for the rest of the beasts, they had their dominion taken away, yet their lives were prolonged for a season and a time.